Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 The link above will lead you directly to their business proposal template library.
 To find the template you need, add your industry or another term that describes your business before the phrase "business proposal templates" in the search bar at the top.
 For example, startups can type "startup business proposal templates" to find a good template for them.
 You can also add filters on the left to better find what you're looking for.

 Proposify’s template library claims that all templates are 100% customizable, so it's a great option for businesses looking for full control when creating their proposals.
 Because Proposify is quality proposal software, you can trust its templates to be professionally created and effective.
-Their free plan gives users access to five active documents (draft, sent, or viewed proposals), but you can upgrade to one of their paid plans if you find that you need active access to unlimited proposals.
+Team plans start at $49 per user, per month with a 14-day free trial and available demo for booking.

 Within Proposify's library, you can select your industry from a checklist on the left to filter by the templates that are most likely to fit your business needs.
 If your industry isn't listed, there's also an option to sort alphabetically A-Z or Z-A. This way, if you represent a payroll company, for example, you can easily scroll through the options until you hit the Ps.